-- Depending on the type of window you're installing, you may have both an exterior seal (created with urethane adhesive) and an inner trim ring:
+2. Depending on the type of window you're installing, you may have both an exterior seal created with urethane adhesive) and an inner trim ring:

-- Now, unscrew the inner trim ring from the window, using either hand tools or very carefully with power tools, making sure not to strip the trim ring screws.
+- If you have a clamp-in window, unscrew the inner trim ring from the window, using either hand tools or very carefully with power tools, making sure not to strip the trim ring screws.

-- If needed, prime the area where the adhesive will go, then lay a thick bead of urethane adhesive all the way around the window opening (CRL Windo-Weld Urethane Adhesive is a good choice for window glue).
+4. If you are installing bonded windows, prime the area where the adhesive will go, then lay a thick bead of urethane adhesive all the way around the window opening (CRL Powr-Bond Urethane Adhesive is a good choice for window glue).